Mixing of the symmetric exclusion processes in terms of the corresponding single-particle random walk: Depinkings are fast

 \subsection{Loss of red particles in the two first phases}

-\begin{proof}[Proof of \lemref{firsttworounds}] Note that there is no depinking at time $t=0$, since there are less pink particles than white or red ones in the state $(\bz,R,P,W)$.
-Finally, the conditions on $P,W,R$ and $k$ imply:
+\mbox{} \begin{pf*}{Proof of Lemma~\ref{lemfirsttworounds}} Note that there is no depinking at time $t=0$, since there are less pink particles than white or red ones in the state $(\bz ,R,P,W)$.
+Finally, the conditions on $P,W,R$ and $k$ imply

-The interval $(0,T]$ is a constant-color phase where black, red and white particles are simply moved around. \lemref{justlikeI} shows that the state of the process at time $T$ is given by:
+The interval $(0,T]$ is a constant-color phase where black, red and white particles are simply moved around.
+Lemma~\ref {lemjustlikeI} shows that the state of the process at time~$T$ is given by